dinanathsj29/unix-tutorial-for-beginners/README.md

 1.2.
 Functions of Operating System
 ---------------------

-**Here is the list of important functions performed by an Operating System:**
+**Here is the list of important functions performed by an Operating System**:

 - Co-ordination between Software and Hardware
 - Memory Management